FACTBOX-Key federal and state races to watch in Tuesday's Texas primary | Politics

 DEMOCRATIC REMATCH The Democratic primary in the South Texas 28th District will be a rematch: Jessica Cisneros, a liberal backed by Representative Alexandra Ocasio-Cortez and the left-wing Justice Democrats, will again challenge nine-term incumbent Henry Cuellar, one of the most conservative Democrats in the House, after a close 2020 contest.

-REPUBLICANS GAINING GROUND The elongated 15th District, which stretches south from the San Antonio area to the Rio Grande, is held by Democrats but was already competitive in 2020 thanks to Trump's unexpected strength among Hispanic Texans before Republicans redrew the lines in last fall's redistricting to be more favorable to them.
-The incumbent, Vicente Gonzalez, decided to run for reelection in the neighboring 34th District, leaving half a dozen Democrats vying for the party's nod.

-The Republican front-runner is Monica De La Cruz, who narrowly lost to Gonzalez in 2020.
-The race could be the state's most closely contested congressional battle this fall.
-DEMOCRATIC REMATCH

-The Democratic primary in the South Texas 28th District will be a rematch: Jessica Cisneros, a liberal backed by Representative Alexandra Ocasio-Cortez and the left-wing Justice Democrats, will again challenge nine-term incumbent Henry Cuellar, one of the most conservative Democrats in the House, after a close 2020 contest.
 An FBI raid at Cuellar's house in January has given Cisneros a boost.
 The agency has not commented on the matter, and Cuellar, who has not been charged with a crime, has said he is confident he will be cleared of any wrongdoing.
+PROGRESSIVE PUSH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)